Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 By setting up as a limited company, you’re also giving yourself a much more flexible range of options when it comes to taking money from your property business.

-These days, most company owners pay themselves via the mixture of salary and dividends which we mentioned earlier.
-Doing it this way also means you’re still ‘paying into the system’ and therefore protecting your state pension and other benefits, whilst minimising your tax burden.
+These days, most company owners pay themselves using a mixture of salary and dividends which we mentioned earlier.
+Doing it this way means you’re still ‘paying into the system’ and therefore protecting your state pension and access to other benefits, whilst minimising your tax burden.

 If you’re a sole trader, you’ll personally pay income tax on all the profits that the business makes, unlike a company owner who only pays tax on the money they take out of the business.